Dachshund Miniature (Long-haired)

 Common inquiries about the breed

-They can be good with children if socialized early, but their fragile spines require careful handling.
+They can be good with children if socialized early, but their fragile spines mean they should be handled with extreme care.

 Are they prone to health issues?

-Yes, they are particularly susceptible to Intervertebral Disc Disease (IVDD) due to their long spines.
+Yes, due to their long backs, they are highly susceptible to Intervertebral Disc Disease (IVDD).

 Can they live in apartments?

-Yes, their size makes them well-suited for apartment living, provided they receive adequate daily walks.
+Yes, their size makes them excellent apartment dwellers, provided they receive adequate daily exercise.

 View Official FCI Standard